 Winter turns to spring.
 The hills smell of thyme and sage again.
 There is chamomile and dittany.
 There are heliotropes and gladioli.
 She sees kingfishers and, occasionally, a hoopoe.
 Two boats go down in a freak storm.
 Nine men are lost.
 A wife is left blind in one eye after she is punched in the head by her drunken husband.
 A house is destroyed by lightning.
 Nine couples are married.
 Thirteen people die, five of them babies.
 The body of a teenage boy is found high in the woods a month after his disappearance.
 A monstrous fish is caught, its weight beyond anyone’s guessing.
 It has to be towed back to harbour where a crowd of men haul it up the beach on log rollers.
 It has an ill-tempered expression, a mouth a child can climb inside and grey skin so smooth and shiny you can see your own blurred portrait in it.
 Opinions are divided as to whether it is a blessing or an ill omen, though everyone agrees that the meat is delicious.
 Only a small amount of it can be eaten, however, before the carcase starts to rot and emit a stench so strong it can be smelled leagues downwind.
 By this point the fish is more substance than object and must be put back into the sea over several weeks, stinking greasy shovel by stinking greasy shovel.

 Spring turns to summer.
 Kerimon is more frail, more easily fatigued.
 He takes as much interest in the garden as he ever did but he no longer clips and weeds and plants himself.
 The illiterate and innumerate come to the villa just as frequently, but after untangling a poorly drafted will or a long bill of lading he will sometimes sleep for an hour on the terrace.
-The difference in age would make them father and daughter but Emilia pictures them, instead, as two birds sitting on a wall, two horses at a fence, the way animals sit so peaceably in one another’s company with neither noise nor fuss nor explanation.
+The difference in age would make them father and daughter but Emilia pictures them, instead, as two blackbirds sitting on a wall, two horses at a fence, the way animals sit so peaceably in one another’s company with neither noise nor fuss nor explanation.
 She asks him if they should seek the advice of a doctor from another, larger town.
 He believes that doctors are charlatans and that it is the quality of years which counts, not their number.

 Autumn and winter, mild as they are, take their toll.
 He finds it increasingly hard to breathe and is often racked with a cough that can be soothed only a little by Drusilla’s concoctions of honey, gentian and liquorice.
 He sometimes dozes off while Emilia is reading to him.
 He can no longer lie down at night but must sleep propped on a bank of pillows.